Yasi92/Buno-Coffee/README.md

 * The landing page image and text
     * The landing area, grabs the user's attention by scaling up the landing page image and giving a brief introduction about the business.
     * A small portion of the next section of the page is intentionally displayed to arouse the visitors' curiosity to scroll down.
+    *  The two columns will be displayed in separate levels on Ipad and mobile devices for responsiveness reasons.